-ESWA is currently implementing its first programme to support the mental health of sex workers and advocate for the inclusion of sex workers in mental health services.
-The programme is designed to offer tools on how to prevent and address mental health crises in the community while developing a briefing paper exploring the issues related to access to mental health care for sex workers.
+In 2021, ESWA implemented its first programme to support the mental health of sex workers and advocate for the inclusion of sex workers in mental health services.
+The programme was designed to offer tools on how to prevent and address mental health crises in the community while developing a briefing paper exploring the issues related to access to mental health care for sex workers.

-The capacity building part of the programme includes:
+The capacity building part of the programme included:

 5 thematic session webinars open to all ESWA members: presentations and discussions on thematics such as sexual violence, anxiety, addiction, suicide, wellbeing

 7 support sessions in a closed group of LGBTQI sex workers’ rights activists

 The resources include a briefing paper as well as a small ‘organisation tool kit’.
 The briefing paper is developed through an e-consultation with all ESWA members, focus groups and case studies on community-led projects in Europe and Central Asia.
 In parallel, an awareness campaign is being developed showcasing sex workers as part of the support sessions through illustrations and testimonies (illustrations by Ambrose).